Our First Class Whitening Treatment

 Give Yourself A Brighter Smile

-People throughout South Dakota have their teeth whitened on a regular basis so that they can look and feel great.
+People throughout South Dakota have their teeth whitened regularly so that they can look and feel great.
 As people age, it is common for teeth to become dull and yellow.
-This is in part due to age itself and also due to what a person eats and drinks.
-Drinking coffee, tea and wine, for example, can stain your teeth.
+Drinking coffee, tea, and wine, for example, can stain your teeth.
 Smoking and eating foods that contain food coloring can also stain your teeth.
 Brushing immediately after eating and drinking can help to prevent stains but is typically not enough to remove the risk entirely.
 Fortunately, stained and yellow teeth don’t have to stay that way.

 Types of Whitening